mefernandez/paged-list-code-kata/README.md

 Too wordy, but it works!

 As soon as I got through this, I started needing to test the non-API methods.
-It was necessary to uncover dumb bugs, like calculating the number of pages like this:
+It was necessary to fix dumb bugs, like calculating the number of pages like this:

 	var range = this.calculateEllipsisRange(lastPage-firstPage);